speedrunners-ist/hangman-rc/README.md

 client/bin/player [-p <port>] [-n <host>]
 ```

-Here, the host's port and IP(v4) address can be specified with the `-p` and `-n`, respectively.
+Here, the host's port and IP(v4) address/hostname can be specified with the `-p` and `-n`, respectively.
 If no port is specified, the default port `58045` will be used.
 If no IP address is specified, the default address `localhost` will be used.

 ## Project structure